FlrMh/Tech201_Collections/Lists_and_Tuples/README.md

 ## ***1. Lists []*** ##

 In Python, a **List** is a *collection* which is **ordered and mutable**, which also **allows duplicate members**.
-It is a collection of data which supports in data management.
+It is a collection of data which supports data management.

 #### How do we create a list in Python? ####